Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Numerical Experiment

 \subsubsection{CelebA Dataset: Scalability and Posterior Separation}

 Figure~\ref{fig:CelebA_combined} uses CelebA to test the framework on high-dimensional image inputs.
-While the prediction target remains binary, the optimization challenge lies in regularizing the high-dimensional feature representation (model internal parameter representation, e.g. the penultimate layer).
-This benchmark isolates the method's scalability to deep representation learning, distinguishing methods that can effectively regularize complex embeddings from those that degrade due to the dimensionality of the latent space.
+While the prediction target remains binary, the optimization challenge lies in controlling separation for complex, high-dimensional input data.
+This benchmark evaluates each method's scalability to complex input structures, distinguishing methods that remain effective on image input data from those that degrade under high input dimensionality.